JasonLiu1229/University-Vault/DS/Session/Session 5.md

 The quote advocate for a DevOps culture where developers are accountable for the operational aspects of their software, leading to better quality, faster delivery, and a more collaborative environment.
 This approach shifts the mindset from treating software development as a series of isolated projects to managing it as a continuous product lifecycle.
 # [Reactive manifesto]( www.reactivemanifesto.org)
+The Reactive Manifesto outlines the principles of building responsive, resilient, elastic, and message-driven systems.
+It was created to address the challenges faced by traditional software architectures in the face of modern demands such as high concurrency, scalability, and resilience
 - Aims to condense knowledge on how to design highly scalable and reliable applications
 	- Set of required architecture traits
 	- Common vocabulary, technology-agnostic